sabinbaniya/discord-documentation/docs/setup-code.md

 ## Link Your Bot Application to Becca's Code

+> [!ATTENTION]
+> All of these values should go in a file specifically named `.env`.
+Do not modify the `sample.env` file, do not use a name other than `.env`, or your code will not run correctly.

-Now that you have a bot application, you'll need to create a file called .env.
+Now that you have a bot application, you'll need to create a file called `.env`.
 You can either create the file manually, or copy the `sample.env` file.
 This file will contain the following variables:

-> [!WARNING]
+> [!TIP]
 > It is highly recommended that you use the `sample.env` file as a starting point.
 While some of these values are optional, the code validation will fail if they are not present (or are empty) and will prevent the application from starting.
 The default values in the `sample.env` will allow the application to load correctly.

 These values are necessary for the overall operation of the bot.